About the Program

 The writing program is designed to offer the student an opportunity to enhance her writing and thinking skills, to focus on a dimension of writing that most interests her, to prepare for multiple careers that require writing, and to complement her studies with the indispensable skill of writing.

 This major is completed only in conjunction with another disciplinary program of study as part of a double major.
-In that way, the writing program is designed to pair any major offered in the School of Arts and Sciences with an intensive writing curriculum.
+In that way, the writing program is designed to pair any major offered in the School of Arts, Sciences, and Business with an intensive writing curriculum.

 Through this pairing, students learn to assess writing situations in a variety of contexts, developing practical strategies to accomplish writing tasks effectively and an understanding that clear thinking and specific objectives are fundamental to clear writing.